RareSkills/blog/chainlink-price-feed-contract/chainlink-price-feed-contract.md

 ### Improving the gas efficiency of reading price oracles

-Because viewing the price involves a cross-contract call, it is recommended to save 200 gas by “pre-warming” the aggregator call using an [accessing list transaction](https://www.rareskills.io/post/eip-2930-optional-access-list-ethereum).
+Because viewing the price involves a cross-contract call, it is recommended to save 200 gas by “pre-warming” the aggregator call using an [access list transaction](https://www.rareskills.io/post/eip-2930-optional-access-list-ethereum).
 See an example of using an access list with a Chainlink price oracle in this [repo](https://github.com/RareSkills/access-list-benchmarks/tree/main/chainlink_oracle).

 ## Price update frequency